 Funding consists of stipends up to $5,000 toward the cost of a Master of Arts in Japanese Language and Culture degree (tuition, room & board) with the condition that the candidate remain in good academic standing.
-Funding priority will be given to applicants who can attend the entire program (the program requires attendance during 2 successive summers and online courses during the intervening fall and spring semesters).
+Funding priority will be given to applicants who can attend the entire program (the program requires attendance during 2 successive summers and online courses during the intervening semesters).
 If awarded, students can also receive need-based financial aid.

 The fellowship is merit-based and awarded to the most outstanding incoming applicants who:

 - Demonstrate at least at the Intermediate-High level proficiency using ACTFL proficiency scales in Japanese or N2 using Japanese Language Proficiency Test.

 - Seek to utilize (and enhance) their teaching knowledge and expertise to improve the study and teaching in their home institutions.

 - Express an intent to be actively involved in leadership in the field of Japanese language